ray-project/ray/doc/source/ray-air/tuner.rst

 Depending on the model and dataset, you may want to tune:

 - The training batch size
-- The learning rate for SGD-based training (e.g. image classification)
+- The learning rate for SGD-based training (e.g., image classification)
-- The maximum depth for tree-based models (e.g. XGBoost)
+- The maximum depth for tree-based models (e.g., XGBoost)

 The following shows some example code on how to specify the ``param_space``.